-All women naturally have a more difficult time losing weight and maintaining a healthy weight after menopause, we tend to get shorter and carry more body fat, especially around the middle.
+Women naturally have a more difficult time losing weight and maintaining a healthy weight after menopause.
+We tend to get shorter and carry more body fat, especially around the middle.
 This is especially true of those of us with PCOS.
 To me, that means the time to get our bodies to a healthy weight is now!

 If you’ve been putting it off, or have failed on numerous diets, it can be a daunting task, but it is not impossible.
 We know more than ever before about PCOS and, yes, it is hard to lose weight and keep it off, it is more difficult for us than our non-PCOS peers, but it is also more important for us.
 Our predisposition to numerous health problems, almost all of which are exacerbated by excess weight, means that to be healthy and live our fullest lives, we must strive to reach a healthy weight.

-I want to stress that I am not talking about getting your body ready for a bikini, I firmly believe that all bodies can be beautiful, and anyone can rock a bikini.
+I want to stress that I am not talking about getting your body ready for a bikini, I firmly believe that all bodies can be beautiful.
 I am talking about weight loss to ensure a healthy future.
 The science is clear that in PCOS, excess weight makes almost all our symptoms worse and leads to higher rates of cardiovascular issues, stroke, and even premature death.

 In fact, in a study of 1,345 women with PCOS it was shown that while aging increases insulin resistance (and all the health issues that go along with it) in obese women, it did not have that effect on women who were a healthy weight or overweight (PCOS Nutrition, 2016).

 I am 7 months into a weight loss journey that has been really successful thus far but I know from experience, that no matter how great I do, I can always slide backwards.
 An illness, an injury, increased stress, anything that interrupt my momentum can make staying on track difficult.